drinkbird/drinkbird.github.io/about.md

 ## Background

-My name is Anastasios Piotopoulos and I'm a software engineer, focused on the web & the cloud.
-I currently live in Dublin, Ireland with my fiance, my laptop and a huge stockpile of coffee.
+My name is Anastasios Piotopoulos and I'm a passionate software engineer, focused on the web & the cloud.
 I've been writing code almost since I remember myself, starting with [GW Basic](https://en.wikipedia.org/wiki/GW-BASIC).
-I specialize in solution architecture, C# / .NET and Azure Cloud Services, mostly developing enterprise line-of-business applications, although I'm also comfortable in Java and Ruby.
-I have about five years of experience in a professional environment and I'm currently pursuing an M.Sc. degree in Software Engineering & Ubiquitous Computing at [UCD](http://www.ucd.ie/).
-Also, I have recently acquired the title of [MCSD: Web Applications](https://www.microsoft.com/learning/en-au/mcsd-web-apps-certification.aspx).
+Today, I specialize in solution architecture with C# / .NET and Azure Cloud Services, although I'm also comfortable in Javascipt, Java and Ruby.

-I mainly blog about quality in software, including every phase of the software lifecycle, from conception to maintenance.
-My passion is the proper design of the software before even writing a single line of code, avoiding unnecessary technical debt and focusing on performance, testability, re-usability and maintainability.
-In my humble opinion there is no such thing as *best tool* or *best practice*, as context always matters.
-I prefer being pragmatic rather than dogmatic and [pick the right tool for the job](http://c2.com/cgi/wiki?PickTheRightToolForTheJob) on a case-by-case basis.

-Finally, I really enjoy presenting and speaking.
+I mostly blog about [software craftsmanship](https://en.wikipedia.org/wiki/Software_craftsmanship).
+My passion is the proper design of software before even writing a single line of code, avoiding unnecessary technical debt and focusing on performance, testability, re-usability and maintainability.
+I always prefer being pragmatic rather than dogmatic and [pick the right tool for the job](http://c2.com/cgi/wiki?PickTheRightToolForTheJob) on a case-by-case basis.
+I also really enjoy presenting and speaking.
 I have been a speaker in Microsoft workshop events about Cloud Architecture patterns, practices and use cases.
 Giving back to the community is one of the most satisfying aspects of software engineering.

-You can find more at my [Linkedin profile](http://linkedin.com/in/{{ site.owner.linkedin }}).
+Nowadays you'll find me in Dublin, Ireland where I'm pursuing an M.Sc. degree in Software Engineering & Ubiquitous Computing at [UCD](http://www.ucd.ie/).

 <ul class="list-inline gallery">
 	<li>